-Revenues are generated from the sale of board properties and buildings that have been declared surplus through Ontario Regulation 444/98.
+Revenues are generated from the sale of board properties and buildings that have been declared surplus through Ontario Regulation 374/23 (formerly Ontario Regulation 444/98).
 These funds are to be used for the renewal of existing schools through the repair or replacement of components.
 As outlined in the Ministry's Proceeds of Disposition Policy, 80% must be spent on the repair or replacement of key building components and systems with the remaining 20% being used to address other locally identified renewal needs.
 To use POD funds for purposes other than those outlined in the policy, a Ministers approval is required.